-The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Township of Ignace from further consideration in the NWMO site selection process.
-The initial screening indicates that there are areas within the boundaries of the Township of Ignace that are potentially suitable for hosting a deep geological repository.
-The geology of these areas is dominated by the granitic Indian Lake Batholith.
-The review has also revealed that there are areas at the periphery of the Township of Ignace that are potentially suitable.
-These include the Indian Lake Batholith, as well as the White Otter Lake and Revell Batholiths.
-Potential suitability of these areas would need to be further assessed during subsequent site evaluation stages, if the community remains interested in continuing with the site selection process.
+The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Township of Ear Falls from further consideration in the NWMO site selection process.
+The initial screening indicates that there are areas within the boundaries of the Township of Ear Falls that are potentially suitable for hosting a deep geological repository.
+Examples of these areas include portions of the Wenasaga Lake Batholith and the metasedimentary migmatites that dominate the bedrock geology of the Township.
+The review has also revealed that there are areas at the periphery of the Township of Ear Falls that are potentially suitable.
+These include the metasedimentary migmatites, the Wenasaga Lake Batholith, the Bruce Lake Pluton and the Bluffy Lake Batholith.
+Potential suitability of these areas would need to be further assessed during subsequent site evaluation stages, provided the community remains interested in continuing with the site selection process.

-It is important to note that at this early stage of the site evaluation process, the intent of the initial screening was not to confirm the suitability of the Ignace area, but rather to identify whether there are any obvious conditions that would exclude it from further consideration in the site selection process.
-Should the community of Ignace remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Ignace area contains sites that can safely contain and isolate used nuclear fuel.
+It is important to note that at this early stage of the site evaluation process, the intent of the initial screening is not to confirm the suitability of the Ear Falls area, but rather to identify whether there are any obvious conditions that would exclude it from the site selection process.
+Should the community of Ear Falls remain interested in continuing with the site selection process, several years of progressively more detailed assessments will be required to confirm whether the township contains sites that can be demonstrated to safely contain and isolate used nuclear fuel.